bmachiel/python-substratestack/README.markdown

 Installation
 ------------

-The *substratestack* package requires at least version 2.5 of Python.
-In addition, [PyX][pyx] is required for rendering the stacks.
+The *substratestack* package requires at least version 2.4 of Python.
+In addition, the [ReportLab Toolkit][reportlab] is required for rendering the stacks to PDF.
+On Windows, you should install ReportLab using the provided [Windows installers][rl-download].

 The most convenient option for getting *substratestack* is by using [pip][pip] or [easy_install][setuptools].
 To automatically download the archive from